Trashytalk/piwardrive/docs/db_migration.md

 The new persistence layer introduces connection pooling and optional sharding.
 Existing databases remain compatible.

+## Connection Pool Migration

+`DatabaseManager` now manages pooled adapters for SQLite, PostgreSQL and MySQL.
+Existing code using the old single-connection pattern should simply call ``DatabaseManager.connect()`` once during startup and ``close()`` on shutdown.
+Adapters will handle connection reuse transparently.
+Metrics are available via ``DatabaseManager.get_metrics()`` for monitoring pool health.

 ## Migrating Existing Installations

 1. Stop all running PiWardrive services to flush buffers: